-The Quick Service Restaurants, more commonly known as the Fast-food Restaurants are one the most lucrative restaurant formats among all and thus have also become the most popular choice of food business among the restaurateurs.
+The Quick Service Restaurant, more commonly known as the Fast-food Restaurant is one the most lucrative restaurant formats among all and thus have also become the most popular choice of food business among the restaurateurs.
 The Takeaway or QSR format seems to be the most practical format, as the return on investment is high.
 You can charge the price of a casual dining menu, but not incur cost the same as you save up on the area, furniture, air-conditioning, crockery etc. However, you still need 100-150 orders to make it viable in the long run.
 Find out what it takes to run a successful restaurant business here.

 Here we have shown the break-up of Rs 5 lakh, which we will explain in the points below.

 Follow the below-mentioned steps that will help you open a Quick Service Restaurant.

 1. Choosing the Location of the Quick Service Restaurant

 The location is the one the most important factors which determine the success or failure of any restaurant.
 The takeaway should ideally be in a densely populated area, keeping the target audience in mind.
 Accessibility and visibility of the area are also important to attract customers.
 Ground floor shops, located at the front are preferred for QSRs and Takeaways.

 The store shop should be at least 450 sq ft in size so as to build a good kitchen.
 The counter and the serving area should not exceed 100 sq feet.
 Thus, for 450 sq feet, the rent should not exceed Rs 40-45k.
 So, out of the 5 lakh investment, Rs 1,20,000 goes to the landlord, who gets two-month rent, a one month rent in advance.